mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-05-28-suhairykz-portrait.md

 ---
-layout: work
+layout: media
 title: "Brightly colored by the sky"
-description: "PaperFaces portrait of @suhairykz drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @suhairykz drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-suhairykz-twitter-lg.jpg
   thumb: paperfaces-suhairykz-twitter-150.jpg